Salt, water, abrasion, sunlight, waves and rocks are tough on kayaking equipment. It's made to last but it needs some basic care.

 It's not ideal for patching polyethylene kayaks because the mastic gets into every little scratch and as soon as you try to weld the split, the mastic melts and flows straight into the split.

 b) You may prefer bituminous bandage made for flashing, roof repairs and waterproofing underground structures.
-Products include Aquaband in the UK, and Bituthene and Miradri in North America.
+Products include Black Jack and Aquaband in the UK, and Bituthene and Miradri in North America.
 They are less floppy and gooey than Sylglas and very good in hot weather, but on a cold day they hardly seem sticky.
 The instructions usually say "not for use in temperatures below 5°C".

 4. Plastic reinforcement sheet.